PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 What is a Character Arc?

 A character arc is a method to map the transformation of a character’s personality across a story.
 It is a writing terminology used to signify the changes in the protagonist’s journey from the very beginning to the end, symbolically an arc.

 Character arc deals with internal and personal changes in a character’s personality and mindset.
-As the story proceeds, a character finds his/her strengths and weaknesses and work on the same.
+As the story proceeds, a character finds his/her strengths and weaknesses and works on the same.
 As a result, when the story comes to an end, there’s a totally different person.

 Here, we are going to analyze the basic writing requirements that you must adhere to write a compelling character arc.